 It includes the quality assessment of fish by the sense of sight, smell, touch etc.

 We can check the quality of fish by using our sense of sight to examine the fish’s eyes, gills, and skin surface.

 - The eyes should be clear and vibrant.
 Any discolouration around the eyes and cloudiness in the eyes indicates that the fish is not fresh.

 - The gills should be red-pink in colour.

 - The skin should be shiny, not slimy.

 - The skin or the surface of fish should be clear, and there must not be any discolouration.

-We can also check the quality of the fish by the sense of touch like by touching the flesh and scales of the fish:
+We can also check the quality of the fish by using our sense of touch to examine the flesh and scales of the fish:

 - The flesh should be tight, elastic, but not slimy.

 - The scales should be intact with the skin.